 Before independence, oral tradition characterized the Literature in this West African country.
 This tradition had major influence on famous writers in Burkina Faso even after its independence in 1960.
 There was a significant increase in the numbers of authors in the 60s with a huge number of published playwrights recorded.
 The development of literature in Burkina Faso in the 70s and 80s continued to grow with many writers publishing their books.

-Most theatre performance in Burkina Faso incorporates colonial influences while significant efforts had been made to educate the people on the need to create a unique national theatre.
+Most theater performance in Burkina Faso incorporates colonial influences while significant efforts had been made to educate the people on the need to create a unique national theater.
 Most ethnic groups in the country carry out traditional ceremonies dancing with all forms of masks.
 In terms of Art, Burkina Faso has a very rich artistic heritage.
 In Ouagadougou for example, there is a huge community for artists.
 The art works that are produced are basically used in promoting the culture and tourism industry.

 The Main Staple Cuisines of Burkina Faso

 Just like any other West African cuisine, most staple food in Burkina Faso are made of potatoes millet, sorghum, peanuts , beans, okra and yams.
 Fish, eggs and chicken are major sources of protein.
 Palm wine or Banji is a typical local drink that is made of fermented sap from the palm tree.
 Zoom kom is another common drink made from cereal and grains.
-It has a characteristics white colour and mostly best drank cold.
+It has a characteristics white color and mostly best drank cold.
 In other parts of the country, Dolo is heavily patronized.
 Dolo is made from millet fermented for some days and processed to extract the drink.

 In terms of the film industry, Burkina Faso has contributed significantly to the development of the film industry in West Africa.
 In general, their contributions to the growth of African cinema kick-off in 1969 when they established FESPACO (Festival Panafricain du Cinéma et de la Télévision de Ouagadougou).
 Most filmmakers from Burkina Faso are internationally recognized and have received accolades across the globe.